hellotrei/react-native-aaiios-liveness-sdk/README.md

     /*
     /// Optional
-    // Set action detection time interval.
-Default is 10s.
-    // Note that this value represents the timeout for a motion,
-    // not the total timeout for all motions.
-    AAIIOSLivenessSDK.setActionTimeoutSeconds(10)
-    */

-    /*
-    /// Optional
     // Set the size(width) of output `img` in `onDetectionComplete`.
     // Image size(width) should be in range [300, 1000], default image size(width) is 600(600x600).
     AAIIOSLivenessSDK.setResultPictureSize(600)
-    */

-    /*
-    /// Optional
-    // Set the action sequence.
-Available action type are "POS_YAW", "BLINK", "MOUTH"
-    // the first boolean value indicates if the given actions should be shuffled.
-    // Default action sequence ["POS_YAW", "BLINK"] and the order of them is random.
-    AAIIOSLivenessSDK.setActionSequence(true, ["POS_YAW", "BLINK", "MOUTH"])
     */

     /*